What Does OTE Mean? A Plain-English Explanation

 Carvd TeamCommission Automation Experts

-OTE stands for on-target earnings.
-It's the total annual compensation a sales rep receives when hitting exactly 100% of their quota — base salary plus variable commission, combined.
+OTE stands for on-target earnings — the total annual pay a sales rep receives when hitting exactly 100% of quota.
+It combines base salary and variable commission into a single number.

 How OTE breaks down